 - The different sewing machine stitches you will want in your sewing machine and

 - The factors to consider before choosing a sewing machine if you are a beginner;

 - How to start using your sewing machine as a beginner

 Keep your sewing machine covered to maintain it in good condition.
 Here is an easy diy sewing machine cover pattern.

 This is a staple and goes without saying that for accuracy in sewing a measuring tape is a must.
 They ensure perfection in sewing.
 The measuring tape measures 60 inches or 150 cms and has metal tips on both ends to prevent fraying.
 It can be easily folded up for storing.

-Tape measure is an essential tool in your sewing kitty but do not despair if you end up without one.
-You can still sew with perfection- if you know the measure of any one of your finger.
-So go now and take the measure of a finger.
-In the knowledge of your finger lies your power.
-Anywhere you go you now, you have the ruler with you.
+A tape measure is an essential tool in your sewing kitty but does not despair if you end up without one.
+You can still sew with perfection- if you know the measure of any one of your fingers.
+So go now and take the measure.
+In the knowledge of your hands lies your power.
+Anywhere you go now, you have the ruler with you.

 When I started to sew I didn’t know how to read a tape measure properly.
 Checkout the tutorial on accurate reading of the tape measure for more details